BitModern/test-quality-doc/docs/api_cli.md

 ## Importing Test results
 You can import test result XML files manually using the [Import](importing) function, or connect via the CLI tool or API.

+You can find the open-source CLI tool on GitHub here: https://github.com/BitModern/testQualityCli

 ## Continuous Integration

 If you are using a CI platform such as Jenkins, Cloudbees, Circle CI, Travis CI and want to upload your test results, you can add TestQuality to your scripts.